 Still undecided about whether to buy a nursing pillow?
 Check out the benefits of using a nursing pillow for your baby.

-If your partner or a family member want to feed your baby, a nursing pillow can help to hold them into the position you do when you breastfeed.
-These pillow are also great for supporting younger siblings to hold new born baby’s on their own but with supervision.
+If your partner or a family member want to feed your baby, a nursing pillow can help to hold them in the position you do when you breastfeed.
+These pillows are also great for supporting younger siblings to hold new born baby’s on their own but with supervision.

-We recommend buying a nursing pillow whilst pregnant as it can be used to support your growing bump in the last trimester.
-At this stage, sleeping positions can be very difficult, and a nursing pillow can support side lying positions.
+We recommend buying a nursing pillow while pregnant as it can be used to support your growing bump in the last trimester.
+At this stage, sleeping positions can be very difficult, and a nursing pillow can support side-lying positions.
 We also love it for optimal fetal positioning to get your baby into the right position for birth.